nissaw/complete-intro-to-react/react_notes.md

 ## Universal Rendering
 - holy grail most compelling reason to use Node and React together
-- Universal Rendering sends down the inital payload the rendered app, then the js that makes your page interactive
+- Universal Rendering sends down the initial payload the rendered app, then the Javascript that makes your page interactive
+- aka "server-side rendering" "isomorphic rendering"
+- If you don't include react router ( with just react it's like 26 lines) [github.com/btholt/es6-react-pres app.js]
+- First move all shows to Redux to it's no longer getting passed around everywhere
+- onEnter was handling the passing around of shows but now Redux is passing it around

 ## Webpack Chunking